Musashi1584/RPGO/RPG/ReadMe.txt

 [b]Will custom class mods work with this?[/b]
 There are some issues with ability restrictions applying to other classes.
 Classes with only custom abilities should works though.
+If you want to remove the ability restrictions you can delete the lines starting with +AbilityPrerequisites... and
++MutuallyExclusiveAbilities...
+from the XComRPG.ini
+This is on your own risk, because some restrictions are there to prevent ability incompatibilities or broken ability combinations.

 [b]What about Faction Heros, SPARKS, Psi Soldiers?[/b] They are not touched by this mod and should work normally